-- We will not look into your complaint if it has been the subject of legal proceedings and you raised the subject matter of the complaint as part of those proceedings. - b) We will not usually look into your complaint if you have or intend to take legal action in relation to the issue.
-If we have started to look into your complaint we may put it on hold until after the legal proceedings have finished. - c) In certain circumstances we may look into your complaint, for example, where putting it on hold would result in you losing a service or not being provided with a service to meet your needs.
+- (a) We will not look into your complaint if it has been the subject of legal proceedings and you raised the subject matter of the complaint as part of those proceedings. - (b) We may not look into your complaint if you or the Council has or intends to take legal action in relation to the issue.
+However, we will take steps to ensure that residents are not left without a response for lengthy periods of time, for example, where a letter before action has been received or issued but no court proceedings are started or settlement agreement reached. - (c) In certain circumstances we may look into your complaint, for example, where putting it on hold would result in you losing a service or not being provided with a service to meet your needs.